Cloufield/GWASTutorial/03_Data_formats/README.md

 ## Variant and genotype

 ### vcf / vcf.gz / vcf.gz.tbi
 VCF is a text file format consisting of meta-information lines, a header line, and then data lines.
-Each data lien contains information about a variant in the genome (and the genotype information on samples for each variant).
+Each data line contains information about a variant in the genome (and the genotype information on samples for each variant).

 !!! example "`.vcf`"
     ```